-The Democratic Republic of Congo is a riot of colour, noise and magic.
+The Republic of Congo is a riot of colour, noise and magic.

 In the capital, Brazzaville, all the action happens in the Poto-Poto area, where the best dressed and dynamic go.
 Crazy braids and sharp make-up stand out defiantly from electric blue and dazzling green dresses, but try to take a picture at your peril.
 Boutiques and salons are everywhere, with hand-drawn images proudly advertising that perfect look.